-Before you can enroll in a course, you must be admitted to the Purdue Graduate School.
+Before you can enroll in a course, you must be admitted to the Purdue Graduate School and accept enrollment.
 Applications are accepted for the fall, spring, and summer semesters.
-It is recommended that you submit an application no later than two-weeks before the start of the semester.
-A complete application package for Non-Degree admission includes the following:
+A complete application for Non-Degree admission includes:

 - A submitted electronic application to The Graduate School

 - Briefly describe why you are pursuing non-degree status (e.g., exploring, credit transfer to another institution, demonstrating success at the graduate level, needing a specific course for professional development, etc.)

 - If known, specify the course(s) you would like to take.
 A list of available courses can be found on this website.

 - Proof of a bachelor's degree by either a copy of an official transcript or a copy of the original diploma